 The whole supervisory team should meet as soon as possible after the PGR has enrolled to establish all parties' expectations, including when and how work will be received by the team for review, and when and how feedback will be given to the PGR.
 If such feedback is given outside a formal meeting, it should be recorded on SkillsForge within the record of the following meeting.
+It is recommended that PGRs and supervisors complete and sign the RNCM Learner Agreement for PGRs and Supervisors (here).

-If supervisors have concerns over the PGR's progress, they should consult and follow the Procedure to Support Postgraduate Research Progress (here).
-In keeping with all Graduate School Programmes at RNCM, supervision for PGRs is normally delivered within the context of a 34-week academic year.
+If supervisors have concerns over the PGR's progress, they should consult and follow the Procedure to Improve (here), In keeping with all Graduate School Programmes at RNCM, supervision for PGRs is normally delivered within the context of a 34-week academic year.
 That part of the year lying outside this 34-week period should be regarded primarily as devoted to private study and preparation for submission.